Scientific Name

 Description

-The flowers are rose-pink or magenta, measuring up to 2.8 inches (7 cm) long and 3.8 inches (9.5 cm) in diameter, and appear at the top of the stems in early summer.
+The flowers are rose-pink or magenta and appear at the top of the stems in early summer, reaching 2.8 inches (7 cm) in length and 3.8 inches (9.5 cm) in diameter.
 They open around midday and close for the night.
-The fruits are pink or red, spherical to ovoid-cylindrical, about 1.2 inches (3 cm) in diameter, partly or entirely hidden by hairs of stem apex, and contain black or gray seeds.
+The fruits are pink or red, spherical to ovoid-cylindrical, partly or entirely hidden by hairs of the stem apex, and contain black or gray seeds.
+They can grow about 1.2 inches (3 cm) in diameter.

 These cacti do best in a sunny window, perhaps a southern exposure.
 Plants that do not get enough sunlight will grow more slowly and fail to thrive.

-It is critical never to let these cacti be exposed to prolonged periods in water or even very high humidity.
+It is critical never to expose these cacti to prolonged water or even very high humidity.
 They will suffer from rot in the presence of humidity.

 Echinocactus are vulnerable to pests, including aphids, mealybugs, scale, and whiteflies.
-Identify the infestation as early as possible and treat it with the leave-toxic option.
+Identify the infestation as early as possible and treat it with the leaf-toxic option.

 Learn more at How to Grow and Care for Echinocactus.